paulprzybylowski/gym-jitsu/README.md

 - Mongoose @6.0.13
 - Helmet @5.0.2
 - Joi @17.4.2
-- Passport authentication
+- Passport Authentication
-- MapBox API
+- MapBox API for Geocoding & Maps
-- Cloudinary API
+- Cloudinary API for Image Upload

-See all dependencies in package.json.
+See all dependencies in /package.json.

 ## Features